Finite groups of symplectic birational transformations of IHS manifolds of $OG10$ type: Abstract

 \section{Abstract}

 We classify finite groups that act faithfully by symplectic birational transformations on an irreducible holomorphic symplectic (IHS) manifold of $OG10$ type.
-In particular, up to deformation there are 367 birational conjugacy classes of pairs $(X,G)$, consisting of an IHS manifold $X$ of $OG10$ type and a saturated, finite subgroup $G\leq \Bir_s(X)$.
-We determine the action of $G$ on $H^2(X,\bZ)$ for each case.
+In particular, if $X$ is an IHS manifold of $OG10$ type and $G$ a finite subgroup of symplectic birational transformations of $X$, then the action of $G$ on $H^2(X,\bZ)$ is conjugate to a subgroup of one of 375 groups of isometries.
 We prove a criterion for when such a group is determined by a group of automorphisms acting on a cubic fourfold, and apply it to our classification.
-Our proof is computer aided.
+Our proof is computer aided and our results are available in a Zenodo dataset \cite{database}.